 (2) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Seventh Supplementary Agreement is to operate and take effect despite any other Act or law.

-[Section 4C inserted by No. 20 of 1997 s.
+[Section 4C inserted: No. 20 of 1997 s.
 6.]

 4D.
 Eighth Supplementary Agreement ratified and implementation authorised